psychemedia/sin-eater-resources/src/_first_controversy.md

 > Within the memory of our fathers, in Shropshire, in those villages adjoining to Wales, when a person died, there was notice given to an old "sire," (for so they called him) who presently repaired to the place where the deceased lay, and stood before the door of the house, when some of the family came out and furnished him with a cricket (or stool) on which he sat down facing the door.
 Then they gave him a groat, which he put in his pocket; a crust of bread, which he ate; a full bowl of ale, which he drank off at a draught.
 After this he got up from the cricket, and pronounced, with a composed gesture, "the ease and rest of the soul departed, for which he would pawn his own soul."
 >
 > Bagford states that he received his information from "the ingenious John Aubrey, Esq., who made a collection of curious observations," which he had seen.
 Among the Lansdowne MSS. in the British Museum may be found accounts of this singular custom, in Aubrey's own handwriting.
 In these he tells of "a long, lean, ugly, lamentable poor rascal" who lived in a cottage on Rosse highway, Hereford, who was a professional Sin-Eater.
 He also says there was a like practice at Brecon "at Llanygors, where Mr Gwyn the minister about 1640 could not hinder the performance of this ancient custom."
 In 1686 Mr Aubrey says the custom was prevalent in North Wales.
 ```

+Askew Roberts letter in the *Academy* also appears in *The Cambrian News and Merionethshire Standard*, published on [November 26th, 1875](https://newspapers.library.wales/view/3307690/3307699/76/sin-eater), p9, along with the elaboration of the reference in Hone's *Year Book*.

 ## The Blackwood Author Replies, 1875-11-27